cochrane/AsciidocEdit/math_examples/README.md

 shows how to include an external macro package.
 The include directive should be put at the top of the file, before the main content

+- `cag`: this is a folder with the content of `cag.ad` organized with one section per file and one file `master.ad` which call the section files in using the `include` directive.

 - `tex_macros.ad`: the tex macros used above.